calvinrzachman/chain-of-thought/README.md

 ```
 A blockchain is highly specified way of writing down or storing information in which, each time you go to update what you've written, you include a reference to all the messages which came before.
 Concretely, this reference is constructed by taking the the information you have already written (historical record), representing it as a number, pumping this number through a "hash function" and observing the output number.
 Take history, represent it as a number (encoding/serialization), pump it through a one-way function (critical - what does the one-way function do?
 See [Bitcoin is Time](https://dergigi.com/2021/01/14/bitcoin-is-time/)), and include this in your message to be added.

 A blockchain is a self referencing list.
 A blockchain is, on its own, nothing worth getting excited about.
 An individual storing data in blockchain form is not special.
 Such an individual could show you his data cleanly written out in blockchain form.
 All he could prove to you was that some messages/data entries existed before other entries.
 He could NOT prove the wall clock time when they were created as you would have to trust that he entered the correct timestamp.
-All he can prove is relative existence, namely that message A existed before message B.
+All he can prove is relative existence, namely that message A existed before message B. Interestingly, Satoshi never used the term blockchain.
+That this structure is helful in establishing a temporal ordering is why Satsohi referred to it as a ***timechain***, and so too shall we.

-You could write down your grocery lists in blockchain form.
+You could write down your grocery lists in timechain form.
 You could prove that some of your your grocery list existed before other parts of your grocery list.
 But that is all you could prove.
-A blockchain simply imposes an ordering to the messages in your list.
+A timechain simply imposes an ordering to the messages in your list.

-An individual storing data in blockchain form is not special.
-The great power of such a storage mechanism emerges when independently verified copies of the transaction list in blockchain form are maintained by a collection of people distributed geographically - ala by a network of computers - who are able to come to agreement on one common vision of history.
+An individual storing data in timechain form is not special.
+The great power of such a storage mechanism emerges when independently verified copies of the transaction list in timechain form are maintained by a collection of people distributed geographically - ala by a network of computers - who are able to come to agreement on one common vision of history.

 QUESTION: What great power is this?
 Bitcoin's properties of censorship resistance and *absolute* digital scarcity of course!

-### Bitcoin's Blockchain (Building Lists)
+### Bitcoin's Timechain (Building Lists)

 [More on the Bitcoin Network and Decentralized Record Keeping]

 The list can be copied, altered and shared by any individual.
 How can honest users cut through the noise and coalesce around one common vision of history?

-A fundamental question:
+A fundamental question said three different ways:
 - How do participants in the network agree on the state of the list?
 - How do participants in the network arrive at the same view on the state of the list?
-- How do they come to consensus on the state of the list?
+- How do participants in the network come to consensus on the state of the list?

 With Bitcoin, Satoshi achieves distributed consensus.
 That is, agreement on state amongst a set of distributed and independent entities.

+Bitcoin is not merely data replication from a single trusted source (akin to data backup).
+It is independent verification that newly created data adheres to a set of agreed upon rules (law).
+Information is shared.
+Information verification is independent.
+(Don't Trust.
+Verify.).

 Blockchain does NOT fix everything, but Bitcoin might :)

 ## Finding Order in Chaos - Proof of Work (Extra Credit)

+In Bitcoin you have to assume everything you have received from a peer might be a lie.
+How the hell do you make sense of anything under such an assumption?
+You have to have one thing that cannot be faked.
+No skill, no progress.
+Random.

 At the risk of getting a bit technical.
 Proof of Work is THE key.
 [A failure to understand Proof of Work is a failure to understand Bitcoin](https://twitter.com/dergigi/status/1392826448017346561)